 About Nadia

-Her screen and installation works include We, The Ocean (Swell Sculpture Festival), Ideal is Just an Idea (Dancenorth’s A.R.T.
-Residency), MAID (House Conspiracy Residency), and award-winning dance films that have been screened at festivals across Australia and internationally, including Portugal, Bulgaria, Germany, India, and New Zealand.
-Her latest collaboration, The Ocean Between Us, created with Indian artist Diya Naidu, explores the universal language of movement and was supported by DFAT’s Maitri Cultural Fund.
+Earlier works include We, The Ocean (Swell Sculpture Festival), Ideal is Just an Idea (Dancenorth A.R.T.
+Residency), MAID (House Conspiracy Residency), and award-winning dance films screened internationally in Portugal, Bulgaria, Germany, India, and New Zealand.

 Nadia acknowledges the Yugambeh and Kombumerri language group as the traditional custodians of the land she lives and works on.
 She recognises, and honours, their rich history as well as their continually invaluable contributions to generations of storytelling, dance and cohesive community.